simpligility/git-training-0325/README.md

 ## Debug

-Debuggign is a bumme ... and a lot of fun as well.
+Debugging is a bummer ... and a lot of fun as well.